jembawls/controller_icons_csharp/README.md

 Full credit to [Ricardo Subtil (rsubtil)](https://github.com/rsubtil) for putting together this incredible plugin.

 ## Installation and how to use
 Please refer to [the original plugin](https://github.com/rsubtil/controller_icons) for detailed instructions.
-But TL;DR;
+But there is one other additional installation step for C#.

-The minimum Godot version is 4.1.2 (stable).
+*Note: The minimum Godot version is 4.1.2 (stable).*

-Download this repository and copy the `addons` folder to your project root directory.
+Step 1: Download this repository and copy the `addons` folder to your project root directory.

-Then activate **Controller Icons** in your project plugins.
+Step 2a: Create a C# solution file if you haven't already (Project -> Tools -> C# -> Create C# Solution) Step 2b: Build your project (Alt+B by default - or click the little hammer on the top right, next to the play button) Step 3: Activate **Controller Icons** in your project plugins (Project -> Project Settings -> Plugins -> Click Enabled checkbox)

+You're good to go!
+Create a ControllerIconTexture, configure it to your needs, then use it wherever you need it.
+Done!

 ## Why make this port?
 Godot supports GDScript plugins with C# projects.
 However, there was an unfortunate intermittent issue when using this plugin that caused the plugin to very rarely crash on game startup.
 Issue: https://github.com/rsubtil/controller_icons/issues/95